dcl-2019-01/curriculum/docs/spatial-basics.md

 #> MULTIPOLYGON (((-77.21767 36.24098, -77.23461 3...
 ```

 Use `plot()` to show the geometry.
-You'll learn how to use ggplot2 for more complex data visualisations in the next unit.
+You'll learn how to use ggplot2 for more complex data visualizations in the next unit.

 ``` r
 plot(nc$geometry)